VanceCole/emojimancy/README.md

 Few are born with an innate understanding of the subtle art of Emojimancy, however with studious dedication you too can unlock the full power of this most exotic arcane art.

 ### Emojaliases
-🙂: Want to drop one of those pesky low rolls?
+🙂: (dl) Want to drop one of those pesky low rolls?
 Look no further than this arcane sigil
   - Example: `1d20🙂` == `1d20dl`

-🙁: The opposite of the above, of course
+🙁: (dh) The opposite of the above, of course
   - Example: `1d20🙁` == `1d20dh`

-🍆: As should be immediately obvious, the eggplant emoji represents the D.
+🍆: (D) As should be immediately obvious, the eggplant emoji represents the D.
   - Example: `1🍆6` == `1D6`

 🐶: (100) As the goodest of boys, dogs are 💯